 What Counts as a Caseworker Error for Administrative Review?

-Administrative review will succeed only where the original decision contains a demonstrable caseworker error — not where the applicant simply disagrees with the outcome or wants to submit new evidence.
-Recognised AR grounds include: factual errors in the decision letter (wrong dates, names, amounts); errors in applying the Immigration Rules to the evidence submitted; failure to consider relevant evidence that was submitted; errors in following published Home Office caseworker guidance; procedural unfairness during the application process; misreading of supporting documents; or arithmetic errors in salary, financial maintenance, or absence calculations.
-Where the refusal is correct on the evidence submitted, AR will not succeed — reapplication with corrective evidence is the appropriate remedy.
+AR succeeds only where the decision contains a demonstrable caseworker error — not mere disagreement or a wish to add evidence.
+Recognised grounds include factual errors in the decision letter; misapplied Immigration Rules; failure to consider submitted evidence; departures from published caseworker guidance; procedural unfairness; misread documents; and arithmetic errors in salary, maintenance, or absence calculations.
+If the refusal was correct on the evidence submitted, reapplication with corrective evidence is the right remedy.

 Strong Grounds for Administrative Review Success